Emily S. Choy, Ph.D.

 Ste.
 Anne de Bellevue, Quebec, Canada

 Welcome!
-I am a W. Garfield Weston and Fonds de Recherche du Québec Postdoctoral Fellow at McGill University and Environment and Climate Change Canada studying physiological tools to assess the impacts of shipping to Arctic seabirds and marine predators.
+I am a W. Garfield Weston and Fonds de Recherche du Québec Postdoctoral Fellow at McGill University and Environment and Climate Change Canada studying foraging energetics and using physiological tools to assess the impacts of climate change to Arctic seabirds and marine predators.
 I am supervised by Dr. Kyle Elliott and Dr. Grant Gilchrist (Environment and Climate Change Canada).

 I completed my PhD in the Department of Biological Sciences at the University of Manitoba with Dr. James Roth and Dr. Lisa Loseto (Fisheries and Oceans Canada) in Winnipeg, Manitoba.
 My research was supported by a NSERC Post Graduate Scholarship and focused on the condition, diet, and diving physiology of the Beaufort Sea beluga population.
 My research was part of a community-based research project in the Inuvialuit Settlement Region, North West Territories.